amehi0index/mern-spices/README.md

 ## Description

-This Application allows a user to search for an herb or spice by name and to match that particular herb or spice with a complentary food or recipe.
+This Application allows a user to search for an herb or spice by name and to match that particular herb or spice with a complementary food or recipe.
 The MERN Stack version of this applicaction also contains the functionality to add, update and/or delete an herb or spice from the database.

 #### Technologies